tepsukka/vuex-oidc-wiki/Home.md

 # How to implement vuex-oidc

-The library is available as an [npm package](https://www.npmjs.com/package/vuex-oidc). oidc-client is a peer dependency.
+The library is available as an [npm package](https://www.npmjs.com/package/vuex-oidc). oidc-client is a dependency.
 To install the package run:

 ```bash